Tanishk-11/BeatSync/README.md

-# 💓 BeatSync: AI-Powered Contactless Vital Sign Monitoring
+# 💓 BeatSync: AI-Powered Contactless Vital Sign Monitoring & Health Assistant

 An innovative web application that leverages state-of-the-art deep learning to measure **heart rate** and **respiration rate** in real time using just a standard webcam.